Fertility and adoption

 For some people they would like to look at all of their options and approach PACT for information to include adoption in their considerations very early on.
 For others they think about completing their family through adoption once they have investigated other avenues.
 Our enquiries team are happy to discuss what adoption may mean for you and answer any questions you may have, at any stage in your thinking, and help you clarify adoption as a possible route for you.

-From our experienced enquiries team to our committed social workers to our dedicated family finding team our staff understand that these conversations are highly personal, unique to each person and sensitive.
+From our experienced enquiries team to our committed social workers and our dedicated family finding team our staff understand that these conversations are highly personal, unique to each person and sensitive.
 Adopters often feedback that they were reassured to speak with our staff who acknowledge challenges around fertility can be very difficult, and if treatments are not successful, very sad.

 However, we understand that each person is different so please do speak with our enquiries team about your circumstances and they can advise and help you navigate what may be right for you.